 However, as your customer base increases and your business grows, it will become increasingly difficult to keep track of everything using nothing but spreadsheets and sticky notes.

-Storing information all over the place, such as multiple spreadsheets, could also create several discrepancies.
+Storing information all over the place, such as multiple spreadsheets, could create several discrepancies.
 What happens if one spreadsheet is not updated?
 It will unnecessarily slow down things as your team struggles to consolidate the information.

 Your CRM tool can also help you mitigate the issues that arise with employees leaving.
 Even if an employee leaves, you will not need to look around for information on customer interactions.
-It will all be updated on the CRM software, allowing other employees to pick up the conversation from where they left.
+It will all be updated on the software, allowing other employees to pick up the conversation from where they left.

-Getting away without a CRM tool could be possible but only for a little while.
+Getting away without a CRM tool could be possible only for a little while.
 Modern businesses must implement CRM software to succeed in the current competitive marketplace.